-Lush and verdant throughout the year, Costa Rica is a fantastic place for bird lovers.
+Lush and verdant throughout the year, Costa Rica is a fantastic place for bird and nature lovers; we are offering this special trip in cooperation with our local operator and guide Paco.
 This small country sustains some of the world's most productive ecosystems.
 Explore various tropical environments through Savegre River Valley, Carara National Park, La Selva Biological Station, and Tortuguero National Park to maximize your experience.
-Enjoy many species of birds plus monkeys, sloths, crocodiles, peccaries, and agoutis.
-Enjoy the friendly people and delicious food of Costa Rica at brilliantly situated lodges while you explore this Central American hotspot.
+Discover toucans, aracaris, macaws, hummingbirds, and other birds, plus monkeys, sloths, crocodiles, peccaries, and agoutis.
+Enjoy the friendly people and delicious food of Costa Rica at beautiful, well-situated lodges while you explore this Central American hotspot.